justinlewis/cairoplot/README.md

 As of May 23, 2013 the equivilent changes have been applied to horizontal bar charts.

 Light testing proved the improvements functional for vertical and horizontal bar charts!

+HOWEVER, tests on some other charts failed the test.py script found in trunk.